mdsanima/dotfiles/lib/README.md

 > installed as a package using `apt install` command.
 However, there are plans
 > to make it available as a standalone package in the future.

-The package might be deleted in the future.
+The package might be deleted in the future, or moved to another repository.

 ### Available libraries